What's inside this article:

 - Sensitive cultural or religious content

-To add a warning, tick Contains sensitive content.
+To add a warning, select Contains sensitive content.

 - Select Edited in the selector.

-- Schedule publication for a set time and date in the future.
+You can also schedule publication for a specific time and date in the future.
+For instructions, see our Publishing a new content page article.